Bakkavör: History

 Bakkavör was founded in 1986 by the two brothers Ágúst and Lýður Guðmundsson to manufacture and export cod roe to Scandinavia.
 In 1993 the company became the first production company in Iceland to obtain a ISO:9002 certification for quality assurance.

 By 1997 the company had expanded into Scandinavian and European markets selling cod and lumpfish roe.
 By October 2000, Bakkavor had an annual turnover of over 4.5 billion ISK.

 They expanded the business by selling convenience foods.
-The company acquired Katsouris Fresh Foods in 1997, Wine & Dine in 2000 and Geest in 2005.
+The company acquired Katsouris Fresh Foods in 1997, Wine & Dine in 2000, and Geest in 2005.
 In early 2003, the company sold its Icelandic components to Fram Foods ehf. and began focusing on the UK market.
 By 2005 the company had over 13,000 employees.

-Following the global financial crisis of 2008, Bakkavör became heavily indebted, forcing the Guðmundsson brothers into emergency talks with the company's bondholders.
+After the 2008 financial crisis, Bakkavör was heavily indebted, forcing the Guðmundsson brothers into emergency talks with the company's bondholders.

 The founding brothers repurchased a major stake in Bakkavör from their investment company, Exista, in 2009.
 The company delisted from the NASDAQ OMX in Iceland in 2010 and became a private limited company.
 Lýður and Ágúst Guðmundsson faced fraud charges in Iceland in 2012 relating to their ownership of Exista.

 Between 2013 and 2015 the company simplified its structure, selling its South African operation and a 40% stake in its Italian business later in the year, along with other operations in Continental Europe.
-The company acquired US prepared foods manufacturer B. Robert's Foods in January 2015.
+The company acquired US prepared foods' manufacturer B. Robert's Foods in January 2015.

 In January 2016, Bakk AL Holdings Limited, a company owned by Ágúst and Lýður Guðmundsson and funds managed by The Baupost Group, LLC, purchased shares in the company, taking its ownership to approximately 89% of the outstanding shares.

 In April 2017, many supermarkets had to recall the company's hummus because of poor quality control.

 In November 2017 the company floated on the London Stock Exchange, in their initial public offering.

-Bakkvor aquired Blueberry Foods of Leicester, UK in 2019, a dessert manufacturer.
+Bakkvor acquired Blueberry Foods of Leicester, UK in 2019, a dessert manufacturer.
 In 2022, Ágúst Guðmundsson stepped down as CEO and appointed Mike Edwards as its successor.

+On 27 September 2024, more than 400 staff at the Bakkavor factory in Spalding, Lincolnshire went on a strike in a dispute over pay.
+Bakkavor said it had offered 7.8% pay rises to its lowest paid workers and 6.4% to other staff.
+It said about 35% of the workforce was on strike, with the remaining 800 continuing to work at the site as normal, In November 2024, the Financial Times reported that the strike action was causing shortages of taramasalata in UK supermarkets, and The Grocer reported that some chilled soups were out of stock.

+In April 2025, Greencore agreed to acquire the company for £1.2 billion with the deal subject to shareholder and regulatory approval.